ktneale/dir_structure_template/README.md

 # dir_structure_template

-Default directory structure for new pojects.
+Default directory structure for new projects.